PPPSDavid/ORIE-4741-Project/midterm_report.md

 We further decided to narrow our project to an analysis of all flights taking off from the **top 10 largest airports** in the US.
 This results in a reduced 2GB dataset with 9M entries.

 #### Canceled Flights and Diverted Flights
  As canceled flights are canceled before they take off, we decided to exclude canceled flights altogether.
-For diverted flights, we will only keep flights that eventually reach their destination and classify whether they like normal flights.
+For diverted flights, we will only keep flights that eventually reach their destination and classify whether they delay like normal flights.

 #### Weather
 Our weather data records the start and end times of severe precipitation events recorded by different airports.
-To avoid future bias and to keep our project manageable, we decided to only take the **weather condition at origination at the flight’s expected departure time** into consideration since it is hard to know the “predicted” destination weather.
+To avoid future bias and to keep our project manageable, we decided to only consider the **weather condition at origination of a flight during its expected departure time** into consideration since it is hard to know the “predicted” destination weather.
+We do plan to explore how to include more weather information of the destination in the full report.

 ### Exploratory Data Analysis